malloydata/malloy/docs/_src/language/query.md

   }
 ```

-Note that the operations in a stage are not order-sensitive like SQL; they can be arranged
+Note that the operations in a stage are not order-sensitive like SQL; they can be arranged in any order.

 A reference to a [named query](nesting.md) (which defines its own pipeline) can be the first stage in a pipeline.